ember-fastboot/fastboot-website/markdown/docs/user-guide.md

-`response`       | The FastBoot server's response `request`        | The request sent to the FastBoot server `shoebox`        | A key/value store for passing data acquired server-side to the client `deferRendering` | A function that takes a `Promise` that you can use to defer the Ember Applications rendering in FastBoot
+`response`       | The FastBoot server's response `request`        | The request sent to the FastBoot server `shoebox`        | A key/value store for passing data acquired server-side to the client `deferRendering` | A function that takes a `Promise` that you can use to defer the Ember application's rendering in FastBoot

 ### Deferring Response Rendering